Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/t/Tcl/README.md

 ### Version 8.6.11 from CPE 21.08 onwards

   * The EasyConfig file is a mix of the CSCS and EasyBuilder ones

+### Version 8.6.12 from CPE 22.05 on

+  * Trivial version bump of the 8.6.11 EasyConfig